dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

 ### Callbacks and multithreading limitations

+Multithreading issues are the biggest limitation of Dart's experimental support for Objective-C interop.
 While `ffigen` does support converting
-Dart functions to Objective-C blocks, there are some limitations to keep in mind when using them.
+Dart functions to Objective-C blocks, these limitations must be kept in mind when using them.
+These issues also affect the use of certain Apple APIs.

 1. Dart isolates are not the same thing as threads.
    An isolate is not guaranteed to run on a particular thread,